Andrea Fortuna

 Fun with network protocols, using Python and Impacket

-Impacket is a collection of Python classes, developed by Core Security, for working with network protocols, which provides a low-level programmatic access to the packets and, for some protocols such us SMB1-3 and MSRPC, the protocol implementation itself.
-The library… read more »
+Impacket is a collection of Python classes, developed by Core Security, for working with network protocols, which provides a low-level programmatic access to the packets and, for some protocols such us SMB1-3 and MSRPC, the protocol implementation itself. … read more »

 • Jun 15, 2018